cap-js/docs/about/index.md

 ## What about AI?

 - AI provides tremendous boosts to productivity → for example:
-  - **Coding Assicts** → e.g. by [Copilot](https://en.wikipedia.org/wiki/Microsoft_Copilot) in `.cds`, `.js`, even `.md` sources
+  - **Coding Assists** → for example, by [Copilot](https://en.wikipedia.org/wiki/Microsoft_Copilot) in `.cds`, `.js`, even `.md` sources
   - **Code Analysis** → detecting [bad practices](bad-practices) → guiding to [best practices](best-practices)
-  - **Code Generation** → e.g. for tests, test data, ...
+  - **Code Generation** → for example, for tests, test data, ...
   - **Project Scaffolding** → for quick head starts
   - **Search & Learning Assists** → like Maui, ...
-- But doesn't replace the need for **Human Intelligence**!
+- But this doesn't replace the need for **Human Intelligence**!
-  - There's a different between a GPT-generated one-off thesis and long-lived enterprise software, which needs to adapt and scale to new requirements
+  - There's a different between a GPT-generated one-off thesis and long-lived enterprise software, which needs to adapt and scale to new requirements.
-- **CAP itself** is a major contribution to AI → its simple, clear concepts, uniform ways to implement and consume services, capire, its openness and visibility in public world, ...
+- **CAP itself** is a major contribution to AI → its simple, clear concepts, uniform ways to implement and consume services, capire, its openness and visibility in the public world, ...